CIS565-Fall-2021/Project3-CUDA-Path-Tracer/README.md

 ![depth of field](visuals/depth_of_field.gif)

-Real cameras have a non-infinitesimal lens size and as a consequence have a focal length where the objects appear the clearest and objects become blurier the further away they are.
+Real cameras have a non-infinitesimal lens size and as a consequence have a focal length where the objects appear the clearest, with objects become blurier the further away they are from the focus.
 This implementation attempts to simulate this effect by mapping pixels to a points on a disk that acts as a lens and casting rays.

-The focal length and lens radius can be dynamically changed by pressing **up-down** and **left-right** respectively.
+* The focal length and lens radius can be dynamically changed by pressing **up-down** and **left-right** respectively.

 Similar to the anti-aliasing, depth-of-field also incurs a small performance penalty.
 Each randomly sampled pixel is mapped to a point on a disk (which requires the usage of